-With a Keenetic router, it's possible to remotely turn on home network computers via the web GUI or a mobile app, by exploitation of the Wake-on-LAN (WOL) technology.
+With a Keenetic router, it's possible to remotely turn on home network computers via the web GUI or a mobile app, by the exploitation of the Wake-on-LAN (WOL) technology.

 Wake-on-LAN is a special option of the PC's boot firmware — BIOS or, on modern systems, UEFI, that allows you to power on the computer by sending a special signal (a so-called 'magic' packet) to that computer over the local network.
 A practical use case might be, for example, when you are in the office, you can remotely turn on your home PC (the computer must be in sleep mode and it must have Wake-on-LAN enabled beforehand).
-To do this, you just need to log in to the Keenetic device web interface or open Keenetic mobile app, select the PC in a list of home network devices and click the 'Wake on LAN' button.
+To do this, you just need to log in to the Keenetic device web interface or open the Keenetic mobile app, select the PC in a list of home network devices and click the 'Wake on LAN' button.

 NOTE: Important!
-To be able to start up from a Wake-on-LAN signal, the motherboard and the network adapter of PC must be compatible with this feature.
-Modern motherboards might be pre-configured to support this function on a onboard NIC.
+To be able to start up from a Wake-on-LAN signal, the motherboard and the network adapter of a PC must be compatible with this feature.
+Modern motherboards might be pre-configured to support this function on an onboard NIC.
 For information on configuring the BIOS/UEFI settings and enabling the Wake-on-LAN ability, please refer to your motherboard's user manual.
 The BIOS, operating system, and network interface card settings are for advanced computer users only.
 Our technical support is only available to help you set up your Keenetic router.
 For BIOS, operating system and network adapter settings, please contact the respective manufacturer's support service

 Here is an example of how the Wake-on-LAN function can be launched using the Keenetic router.